What is a direct cremation?

 For some people, a traditional burial funeral is the only way they would like to go, or see their loved ones go.

-However, there are a few reasons why a direct cremation might be more suitable.
+However, there are a few reasons why a direct cremation might be more suitable for you.

-The average cost of a funeral has soared by 130% since we began looking at the Cost of Dying back in 2004.
+The average cost of a funeral has soared since we began looking at the Cost of Dying back in 2004.

 If cost is a determining factor for you in your choice of funerals, then a direct cremation could help save a considerable amount.